jsvossen/ruby-chess/README.md

 While it is not required, the **win32console** gem is recommended for Windows users, as the board uses background color to shade the squares.
 Install the gem by running `$ gem install win32console`.

-If you wish to run the program without the gem, the game will switch to "safe mode" which will output a board that does not use background color.
+If you wish to run the program without the gem, the game will automatically switch to "safe mode" and output a board that does not use background color.

 ##Starting a Game